Vaishnav-Sabari-Girish/arduino-cli-interactive/README.md

 Before installing the tool, make sure you create a GitHub PAT (Personal Access Token), so that you can be notified when the tool gets a new version.

 You can create a PAT token [here](https://github.com/settings/tokens).
-Make sure you choose Tokns (Classic), and give repo permissions for your token.
+Make sure you choose Tokens (Classic), and give repo permissions for your token.

 Once you have your PAT, copy it and save it as an Environment variables in your ~/.bashrc or ~/.zshrc file as follows :